meet: Drew Wessell, CFP®

 More About Me:

 Outside of the office, I like to run, fish, read, and cook for family and friends.
 My wife and I enjoy hiking, sailing, and spending time outdoors.
-I serve my community as a member of the Board of Trustees at the St. Mary’s Foundation; as Chair of the Create Great Leaders Council at the Grand Rapids Chamber; and as a member of the Leadership Grand Rapids Class of 2017.
+I serve my community as Treasurer of the Board of Trustees at the St. Mary’s Foundation; as Chair of the Create Great Leaders Council at the Grand Rapids Chamber; and as a member of the Leadership Grand Rapids Class of 2017.
 I’m a proud graduate of Grand Rapids Catholic Central, Miami University, and the University of Chicago Booth School of Business, where I earned an MBA with concentrations in Economics, Finance & Accounting.